rlzh/cs754-p3/README.md

 # cs754-p3

-# Cloudlab K8s Cluster Setup Instructions
+# CloudLab K8s Cluster Setup Instructions

+This process is intended for setting up experiments using the 'cs754-k8s' profile on CloudLab

 ## Install sshpass